vzahanych/view-guard-meta/edge/orchestrator/docs/REFACTORING_PLAN.md

   - Finding #83: stopAllFrameProcessing doesn't wait for goroutines to finish
 - **Code Locations:**
   - `edge/orchestrator/internal/state-mng/impl/state_mng_impl.go:1365-1381`
+- **Refactoring Details:**
+  - Added dedicated `frameProcessingWg` WaitGroup specifically for frame processing goroutines to enable proper synchronization
+  - Updated `startFrameProcessingForCamera` to call both `m.wg.Add(1)` (shared waitgroup) and `m.frameProcessingWg.Add(1)` (frame processing waitgroup)
+  - Updated `frameProcessingLoop` to call both `m.wg.Done()` and `m.frameProcessingWg.Done()` on exit
+  - Modified `stopAllFrameProcessing` to properly wait for goroutines to finish:
+    - Cancel all frame processing contexts first to signal goroutines to stop
+    - Unlock mutex to allow goroutines to finish and call `frameProcessingWg.Done()`
+    - Wait for `frameProcessingWg` with a 10-second timeout using channel-based pattern
+    - Lock mutex again and clear the map only after goroutines have finished
+  - Added logging for timeout cases and completion status
+  - This ensures proper resource cleanup and prevents race conditions where the map is cleared while goroutines are still running

 #### Subsection 4.2.2: Fix Stop() Method Shutdown Ordering
+- **Status:** ✅ DONE
 - **Description:** Explicitly stop frame processing before service shutdown
 - **Scope:**
   - Call `stopAllFrameProcessing()` before canceling main context